dridino/smooth_list_view/README.md

 - Like the standard `ListView` but better
 - Scroll smoothly no matter what platform you're using (web, desktop, mobile)
-- Scroll through `CustomListView`s using the directional keys on your keyboard
 - Support scroll switching between mouse and trackpad

 ## Constructors